Machine Learning Overview

 Where:

-The non-linear activation function \( f \) introduces non-linearity, enabling the network to learn complex patterns and create non-linear decision boundaries.
+The non-linear activation function introduces non-linearity, enabling the network to learn complex patterns and create non-linear decision boundaries.

 Example: XOR Problem

 The XOR problem is a classic example of a non-linearly separable dataset.
-We will train a neural network with and without hidden layers to see the difference in decision boundaries.
+We will train a neural network with and without hidden layers to demonstrate how decision boundaries are formed.

 Code with Hidden Layer